bkies23/bkies23/README.md

      and a minor in Mathematics.
 - 🌱 For the last year and a half I have been working with Java NetBeans and MySql.
 -    During this time I have written four programs which have been uploaded to GitHub.
--    Two of the programs use the Swing pallette for components and I have manually coded the other two.
+-    Two of the programs use the Swing pallette for adding components and I have manually coded the other two.
      Here is a synopsis of each program with an item or two about their coding.

      U.S. Flag Histories:
      This program looks at the history of the first four U.S. flags along with our present day flag.

-     I have written a separate class (BetsyRoss, LewisAndClark, etc.) for each flag and they each extend a Flag base class which sets flag width and height, colors, stripes and canton dimensions, and has methods for drawing the stripes and canton.
+     I have written a separate class (BetsyRoss, LewisAndClark, etc.) for each flag and each extends a Flag base class which sets flag width and height, colors, stripes and canton dimensions, and has methods for drawing the stripes and canton.
 Only white stripes are drawn (every other stripe width) as the red background takes care of red stripes.
-The Lewis & Clark flag is the only one with its own method for drawing stripes since it is the only flag with more than thirteen stripes.
+Only the Lewis & Clark flag has its own method for drawing stripes since it is the only flag with more than thirteen stripes.

      Ray Of Light: